 Ajanta is easily triple the size of Ellora so wear comfy shoes and be ready to walk uphill a lot (if you’re physically unable, you can hire a “Royal Chair” and be carried uphill by 4 Indians although this isn’t included in the price).

-And speaking of Indians, be ready to take hundreds of photos with them, specially if you’re…let’s say, unique looking.
+And speaking of Indians, be ready to take hundreds of photos with them, especially if you’re…let’s say, unique looking.
 They sure love taking photos with foreigners!!!

 The time you’ll have to explore the Ajanta Caves is close to 2 hours and a half which might seem enough but actually isn’t if you want to see them all so you really want to prioritize the very last one (pictured below).
 Trust me, it’s the coolest one.